theBlackBoxSociety/p5js/01_firststeps.md

 Every function uses its parameters in a slightly different way, and part of learning a function is learning what its parameters mean.

 In the case of ellipse:
-- the first parameter is the X coordinate of the center of the ellipse
+- the first parameter is the X coordinate (on the horizontal axis) of the center of the ellipse
-- the second parameter is the Y coordinate
+- the second parameter is the Y coordinate (on the vertical axis)
 - the third parameter is the width of the ellipse
 - and the last parameter is the height of the ellipse

 **A function call ends with the semicolon (;)**.
+The above is actually not true but, believe me, you better make a habit to do so.
+If you are nevertheless interested in conflicting opinions have a read [here](https://codeburst.io/why-i-prefer-to-use-semicolon-in-javascript-f00c303547).

 You can put as many function calls as you want in between the line that reads function draw() { and the } that follows it.